-THE MINISTER OF STATE FOR COMMERCE AND INDUSTRY (SHRI JITIN PRASAD)
+THE MINISTER OF STATE IN THE MINISTRY OF COMMERCE AND INDUSTRY (SHRI JITIN PRASADA)

-- (a) & (b) India's overall (merchandise plus services) trade deficit has decreased from US \$ 121.62 billion in the year 2022-23 to US \$ 75.56 billion in the year 2023-24.
-Trade deficit depends upon relative fluctuations in the import and export of different commodities and services due to global and domestic factors such as demand and supply in domestic and international markets, GDP growth of domestic and foreign countries, currency fluctuations, international prices, etc. The Government keeps a watch on the overall deficit and takes measures periodically to address it. - (c) The merchandise exports between April to November have grown by 2.2 % over previous year.
-However, the exports are impacted by persisting geopolitical tensions including Russia-Ukraine Conflict, Israel-Palestine Conflict, and monetary tightening along with recessionary fears that have led to a decline in consumer spending across advanced nations and the consequential slowdown in demands.
-The fall in commodity prices in Petroleum, Coal, etc. have also contributed to this.
+(a) & (b) India's overall (merchandise plus services) trade deficit has decreased from US \$ 121.62 billion in the year 2022-23 to US \$ 78.39 billion in the year 2023-24.
+Trade balance depends upon relative fluctuations in the import and export of different commodities and services due to global and domestic factors such as demand and supply in domestic and international markets, GDP growth of domestic and foreign countries, currency fluctuations, international prices, etc. The Government keeps a watch on the overall surplus/deficit and takes measures periodically to address it.